flipperdevices/flipperzero-firmware/simon-tutorial/README.md

 The `application.fam` file is a JSON formatted text file that contains the information about the application.
 - Set the `appid` to `flipboard_simon`.
 This is the unique identifier for the application.
 It must be unique across all applications.
 Lowercase letters, numbers and underscores are allowed.
 - Set the `name` to `FlipBoard Simon`.
 This is the name that will show in the App menu on the Flipper Zero.
-- Set the `entry_point` to `simon_app`.
+- Set the `entry_point` to `flipboard_simon_app`.
 This is the name of the function that will be called when the application is started.
 - Set the `fap_version` to `(1, 0)`.
 This is the version of the FAP (Flipper Application Protocol).
 You should increase this number whenever you release new features.
 - Set the `fap_icon` to `flipsimon.png`.
 - Set the `fap_category` to `Games`.
 - Remove the `fap_icons_assets` entry if it exists.
 This is the folder where PNG files will get converted into Icon and IconAnimation assets.
 We will not be using this feature in this tutorial.
 - Edit the `fap_description` to `Simon memory game for the FlipBoard`.
 You can enter any description you would like.
 - You can also add `fap_author` and `fap_weburl` entries it you want, as described in the [AppManifest.md file](https://github.com/flipperdevices/flipperzero-firmware/blob/dev/documentation/AppManifests.md)
+- Save the `application.fam` file.

 ### Step 1f.
 Create a new `app.c` file
 - Right click on the `flipsimon` folder and choose `New File`.
 - Type `app.c` and press `Enter`.

 ### Step 1g.
 Add `simon_app` entry point to `app.c`
-Add the following code to the `app.c` file:
+Add the following code to the `app.c` file, then save the file:

 ```c
 #include <furi.h>